-Group DSS: DSS in E-business era, integrating with functions, Impact and future of DSS.
+Group DSS: DSS in E-business era, integrating with functions, Impact and future of DSS

-CO Course Outcome Assessment CO1 Understand the characteristics of DSS A1 CO2 Propose appropriate managerial models that help to analyse different business scenarios A1, A3 CO3 Understand the development process of DSS A1, A2, A4 CO4 Understand the usage of different IT concepts in decision making A1, A2, A4 CO5 Understand Group DSS A1, A4
+S.No.
+Learning Outcome Assessment 1.
+Understand the characteristics of DSS A1 2.
+Propose appropriate managerial models that help to analyse different business scenarios A1, A3 3.
+Understand the development process of DSS A1, A2, A4 4.
+Understand the usage of different IT concepts in decision making A1, A2, A4 5.
+Understand Group DSS A1, A4

-Task Task type Task mode Weightage (%) A1 Mid exam Individual written 20 A2 Coursera Individual Presentation/Q&A/viva 10 A3 Project Group Presentations/Report with Q&A/Viva 20 A4 End-term examination Individual Written (short/long) 50
+Task Task type Task mode Weightage (%)

+A1 Mid exam Individual 20

+A2 Coursera Individual 10

+A3 Project Group 20

+A4 End-term examination Individual 50

-Knowledge dimension / Cognitive dimension L1.
+Knowledge dimension / cognitive dimension L1.
 Remember L2.
 Understand L3.
 Apply L4.
 Analyze L5.
 Evaluate L6.
 Create Factual knowledge Conceptual knowledge CO1(A1) CO3 (A2) CO4(A2) CO2(A1) CO3(A3) CO4(A4) CO5(A4) CO2(A4) Procedural knowledge

-Meta

-cognitive
+Meta cognitive knowl- edge

-knowledge

-Learning and teaching activities Classroom Lectures, Application Cases
+Classroom Lectures, Application Cases